ivy-llc/ivy/docs/partial_source/deep_dive/11_docstring_examples.rst

 Going further, for *nestable* functions there should be an example that:

-8. passes in :code:`ivy.Container` instances in place of all arguments
+8. passes in :code:`ivy.Container` instances in place of one of the arguments

 For *nestable* functions which accept more than one argument, there should also be an example that:

-9. passes in a combination of :code:`ivy.Container` and non-container instances.
+9. passes in :code:`ivy.Container` instances for multiple arguments.

 **Instance Method Examples**